soyoahn/soyoahn.github.io/index.md

 **Technical Writer + Knowledge Manager + Game Producer**

-Me blogging tends to make me cringe but I could really use the outlet so here goes.
+My blogs tend to veer towards cringe but I could really use the outlet so here goes.

 This [blog](2025/06/21/about-this-blog.html) will be a personal and professional catch-all to keep notes that I can easily share with a link. :)